cyberbotics/webots-doc/guide/tutorial-4-more-about-controllers-20-minutes.md

 measured (an obstacle is close) and 0 means that no light is measured (no obstacle).

-In the same way, the e-puck root node is a DifferentialWheel node and can be accessed by the "webots/differential\_wheel.h" include file.
-The speed is given in a number of ticks/seconds where 1000 ticks correspond to a complete rotation of the wheel.
-The values are clamped between -1000 and 1000.

 > **Theory**:
 The **controller API** is the programming interface that gives you access to the simulated sensors and actuators of the robot.
 For example, including the